SVG vs Canvas Architecture

 .attr('class', 'node')

-.attr('cx', d => d.x)
+.attr('cx', (d) => d.x)

-.attr('cy', d => d.y)
+.attr('cy', (d) => d.y)

 .attr('r', 0)

-.attr('tabindex', 0) // A11y: Enable keyboard focus
+.attr('tabindex', 0) // A11Y: keyboard focusable

-.attr('role', 'img') // A11y: Expose to screen readers
+.attr('role', 'img') // A11Y: exposed to screen readers

-.attr('aria-label', d => `Data point at ${d.x}, ${d.y}`);
+.attr('aria-label', (d) => `Data point at ${d.x}, ${d.y}`);

-// UPDATE: Merge and apply final state
+// UPDATE: merge and animate to final state

-.attr('cx', d => d.x)
+.attr('cx', (d) => d.x)

-.attr('cy', d => d.y)
+.attr('cy', (d) => d.y)

 }

-Example: Canvas Raycasting Hit-Test
+Canvas Raycasting Hit-Test

-// Iterate in reverse Z-order (topmost first)
+// Iterate in reverse Z-order so the topmost shape wins.

 for (let i = shapes.length - 1; i >= 0; i--) {